 Chiropractic adjustment involves a controlled force to a joint in the spine, to improve the motion and function of the spine.

-Decompression therapy uses a motorized table to stretch and rejuvenate the back.
+Decompression therapy uses a motorized table to stretch and rejuvenate the intervertebral discs of the back.

 How Does Spinal Decompression Help Degenerative Disc Disease?